livewire/livewire/docs/events.md

 }
 ```

-Now, Livewire will intercept the received event from Echo, and act accordingly.

 ### Private & presence channels

-In a similar way to regular public channels, you can also listen to events broadcasted to private and presence channels:
+You may also listen to events broadcast to private and presence channels:

 > [!info]
-> Make sure you have your <a href="https://laravel.com/docs/master/broadcasting#defining-authorization-callbacks">Authentication Callbacks</a> properly defined.
+> Before proceeding, ensure you have defined <a href="https://laravel.com/docs/master/broadcasting#defining-authorization-callbacks">Authentication Callbacks</a> for your broadcast channels.

 ```php
 <?php